offpic/STM32-FSMC-HIGH-SPEED-ILI9341-STM32F407/README.md

 GND              -> 3.3V

-ather GPIO       -> NC in this example
+other GPIO       -> not connencted in this example